LECOM Event Center: Sports

 First Arena is mostly known for the Elmira Jackals ice hockey team that competed in the ECHL and the United Hockey League between 2000 and 2017.
 First Arena has also hosted many other sporting events such as basketball, X-treme Ice Racing, and pro wrestling from WWE and TNA Wrestling.

 In 2018, the minor professional Elmira Enforcers began play as a member of the Federal Prospects Hockey League.
 The team was owned by Elmira Pioneers co-owner Robbie Nichols, who also had the option to purchase the arena.
 A dispute between the county and Nichols forced the team to disband in 2020, leaving the arena to sit empty until TDSE agreed to a lease in 2021.

 In the year 2023, First Arena has struggled to stay afloat & maintain tenants.
-First Arena is used by local youth & high school ice hockey, Elmira College NCAA ice hockey, and a new FPHL franchise expected to open at the start of the 2023-2024 season.
+First Arena is used by local youth & high school ice hockey, Elmira College NCAA ice hockey, and a new FPHL franchise expected to open at the start of the 2023–2024 season.

 Entertainment

 The arena also hosts musical acts, family productions, and many other large entertainment performances such as concerts and circuses.

-The following is a partial list of notable concerts and other entertainment events that have taken place at First Arena:
+The following is a partial list of notable concerts and other entertainment events that have taken place at the LECOM Event Center: